-About the Challenge
+About the Team

 History

 President Lawrence S. Bacow initiated the program in 2003, and the Boston Athletic Association awarded 25 spots to Tufts runners to participate in the marathon.
 The goal was to connect students, faculty, alumni, parents, and friends while raising funds for university programs related to health and fitness.
-Since then, Tufts has been awarded 200 spots each year.

 Fundraising Commitment